atk4/docs/core/working-with-objects.md

 The principle of presenting the Web UI through a nested set of flexible objects is a fundamental concept in Agile Toolkit.

-But the Toolkit is a full stack framework so there are invisible objects too.
-For example, when a Form object is submitted, it communicates via Ajax with a Model object nested inside it.
-When you add a Model object, your form knows which fields to display and how to store the data.
+Apart from visible objects (Views) there are also Models and Controllers.
+When a Form object is submitted, it relies on several other objects such as Model or AJAX Controller.
+The Model further consists of Fields, Query object etc.

 ## Direct Adding Of Objects